Jake McCarthy Player Props: Diamondbacks vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals' 4.50 team ERA ranks 21st across all league pitching staffs.
+- The Cardinals' 4.52 team ERA ranks 22nd across all MLB pitching staffs.

-- The Cardinals surrender the first-fewest home runs in baseball (96 total, one per game).
+- Cardinals pitchers combine to surrender 97 home runs (one per game), the first-fewest in the league.

-- The Cardinals will send Wainwright (3-4) out to make his 12th start of the season.
-He is 3-4 with a 7.66 ERA and 28 strikeouts through 51 2/3 innings pitched.
+- Matz (1-7) takes the mound for the Cardinals in his 14th start of the season.
+He's put together a 4.67 ERA in 81 2/3 innings pitched, with 79 strikeouts.

-- The righty last pitched on Tuesday, July 4 against the Miami Marlins, when he threw 3 1/3 innings, allowing four earned runs while giving up seven hits.
+- In his most recent time out on Friday against the Chicago Cubs, the lefty tossed five innings, allowing one earned run while surrendering three hits.

-- The 41-year-old has amassed an ERA of 7.66, with 4.9 strikeouts per nine innings, in 11 games this season.
-Opponents are batting .362 against him.
+- The 32-year-old has a 4.67 ERA and 8.8 strikeouts per nine innings in 21 games this season, while allowing a batting average of .280 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.